metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 The *assert_equal* method of concrete types discussed in :ref:`Plugin Parts<plugin_parts>` comes in handy for translator tests.

-Translator tests will frequently come in the form of creating an instance for a concrete type, translating it via the metagraph resolver, and then verifying that the translated data structure is as we expected.
+Translator tests will frequently come in the form of creating an instance for a concrete type, translating it via the Metagraph resolver, and then verifying that the translated data structure is as we expected.

 Here's an example: